chriopter/zfs-rewrite-gentle/README.md

 # zfs-rewrite-gentle

-After a pool expansion, old blocks stay on their original vdevs, leaving allocation uneven.
+After RAIDZ vdev expansion, existing blocks keep their old layout and don’t benefit from the new stripe width.

-This can waste space and hurt performance until data is rewritten across the pool.
+This reduces space efficiency until blocks are rewritten with the wider geometry.

-`zfs rewrite` rewrites files without modification, applying current compression/checksum settings.
+`zfs rewrite` refreshes files in place, applying the current record/parity layout and dataset properties.

-This script automates rewrites during off-hours (03:00–06:00) to keep TrueNAS usable.
+This script automates rewrites during configured off-hours (03:00–06:00) to avoid making TrueNAS unusable.